1Hyena/ericherstu/web/content.md

 ### TCP Nipple #################################################################

-This Linux program is a proxy client that joins together pairs of **outgoing** TCP connections.
+This Linux program is a network client that joins together pairs of **outgoing** TCP connections.
 It connects simultaneously to two hosts (_supply_ and _demand_) and exchanges data between them.